 Professional Honors & Activities:

-• Current Chairman Legislation Committee For Consumer Law Virginia Trial Lawyers Association
+• Past Chairman Legislation Committee For Consumer Law Virginia Trial Lawyers Association

 • National Association Of Consumer Advocates.
 1999 - present.
 State Coordinator for Virginia.
 NACA is an association of about 700 consumer attorneys and advocates whose purpose is to provide technical assistance to its members and to serve as a voice for consumers in the cause of consumer rights and protection.